neilsambhu/carla-race/timeline/README.md

 5/30/2024 11:32 PM: re-run 50 km/h, 85% throttle experiment.
 Plots are
 for each lap.
 Objective: validate best lap time after 16 laps (70.1 seconds) exists without driving around track backwards.
+5/30/2024 11:58 PM: fastest lap of 70.1 seconds from lap 11 is not
+valid.
+How to make sure lap goes through 3(?) waypoints in order.